robwa10/react-calculator/README.md

 A React based calculator utilizing Redux for state management.
 A personal project undertaken to increase understanding, skills and refresh knowledge in the following areas:

-JavaScript at Large
-  - The challenge of creating the logic to compute calculations is a great way to dive deeper into JavaScript.
+**JavaScript at Large** - The challenge of creating the logic to compute calculations is a great way to dive deeper into JavaScript.

-Test Driven Development
-  - The logic of the calculator was created first utilizing [Jest](https://facebook.github.io/jest/) to drive testing and development.
+**Test Driven Development** - The logic of the calculator was created first utilizing [Jest](https://facebook.github.io/jest/) to drive testing and development.

-Progressive Web App
-  - (In Development) The calculator should function as a native app.
+**Progressive Web App** - (In Development) The calculator should function as a native app.

-React
-  - React's compositional nature make it ideal to develop the components of the calculator.
+**React** - React's compositional nature make it ideal to develop the components of the calculator.

-Redux
-  - Although state could have been managed in React I decided to use Redux to refresh familiarity with it's syntax.
+**Redux** - Although state could have been managed in React I decided to use Redux to refresh familiarity with it's syntax.

 ## Documentation
 [Endpoints](src/documentation/ENDPOINTS.md)